abap2UI5/docs/docs/get_started/introduction.md

 ##### Installation
 ![alt text](image-14.png){ width=50% }
 The framework consists only of classes and interfaces and can be easily installed via abapGit – no additional app deployment is required.
-To communicate with the client, you simply need to create a new HTTP service.
+To communicate with the client, you simply create a new HTTP service.

 ##### Development
 UI5 apps are created by defining a new ABAP class and implementing a single method from the abap2UI5 interface.
 Each app is fully supported as an abapGit project, making installation across various systems straightforward.